GrimTheReaper/gitgazer/README.md

 ## Running:

+Please navigate to the `cmd` folder to run this application.
+For organizational purposes, `main.go` was put there.

+Command Structure:

 | Command | Type   | Default | Description                                            |
 |---------|--------|---------|--------------------------------------------------------|
 | buffer  | bool   | `true`  | Whether or not to buffer results from github           |